-An initial traffic forecast scenario assumed that the existing street network will be maintained as-is with no capacity improvements in the next 20
+An initial traffic forecast scenario assumed that the existing street network will be maintained as-is with no capacity improvements in the next 20 years.

-Sedro Woolley Comprehensive Plan | 3-36 Update effective: May 18, 2018Draft: March 2022 years.
 This "do nothing" scenario was used to identify intersections and segments which are forecasted to operate below minimum LOS standards by 2036.
 After identifying forecasted deficiencies, a list of necessary growth-related improvements was developed and applied incrementally to a "growth-related improvement" model scenario.
 In this way improvements were evaluated not only for their direct effect on the improved segment or intersection but also for any indirect impacts on the surrounding street network, including any potential redistribution of demand as drivers utilize new shortest path options.

-Sedro Woolley Comprehensive Plan | 3-37 Update effective: May 18, 2018Draft: March 2022
+Sedro Woolley Comprehensive Plan | 3-31 Update Effective September 28, 2022